hasura/learn-graphql/tutorials/mobile/react-native-apollo/tutorial-site/content/queries/2-create-query.md

 Introducing query variables
 ---------------------------

 As you see, we have explicitly mentioned that `is_public` must be false.
-But in order to reuse this query for private and public todos, we must parameterise this query using `query variables`.
+But in order to reuse this query for private and public todos, we must parameterize this query using `query variables`.
 Lets define a boolean query variable called `is_public`.
 The GraphQL query would fetch public todos if `is_public` is true and personal todos if `is_public` is false.
 Change it in the code as follows:

 ```graphql
 - query {